ManticoreGamesInc/platform-documentation/src/api/uibutton.md

 ### `unhoveredEvent`

-This example will will show you how to change the color of a button by using the `SetButtonColor` method.
+This example will show you how to change the color of a button by using the `SetButtonColor` method.
 It's important to remember that colors in Core use red, gree, and blue values between 0 and 1 as opposed to values between 0 and 255.

 ```lua
 -- Make the cursor visible